2019, bonded rubber mulch, loose rubber mulch, safety surface, safety tiles, Uncategorized, water play

 Train Your Park Staff

-Make sure park employees and groundskeepers have the training needed to keep park users safe.
+Make sure park employees and groundskeepers have the training needed to help keep park users safe.
 This includes making sure they have a clear plan in case of emergencies.
 If you have an automated external defibrillator (AED), make sure workers know how to use it.
 If your park includes a public swimming pool, make sure lifeguards are properly trained in first aid and CPR.
 Swimming pools surrounded by slippery surfaces need the right safety surfacing to prevent slips and falls.

 Will employees be driving municipal vehicles?
 Make sure they meet the driver requirements.
 And of course, you may want to conduct background checks for positions that have access to resident information or that involve contact with children.